newcoder2005/Lost-Found/README.md

 With this website, we hope to give more pets a fighting chance to be rescued and reunited with their families.
 Our goal is not just to provide a tool but to create moments of joy, relief, and hope.
 We want to make miracles happen - one paw at a time.

+## How to use Pawpals website
+### Finding a paw
+1. Click on the *missing paw*, this link will direct you to the form.
+2. Fill in the information about the paw includes the *image of the paw*, and submit it.
+3. Wait for seconds, some watches will show you.
+Otherwise, it display a message to announce you wait.

+### Found a paw
+1. Click on the *paw found*, this link will direct you to the form.
+2. Fill in the information about the paw includes the *clear image*, and submit it.
+3. After submiting, a thankful message will be displayed.

+### Checking Updates
+1. Click on the *Updates*, and fill your email.
+2. Some updates will show you.

 ## Challenges
 we’re facing several challenges in developing PawPals.
 One of our main concerns is ensuring that our users receive timely email notifications at every stage of the reporting and searching process.
 However, setting up and integrating the email system into our website has been difficult for us.